djhogarth/TFTP-ClientServer-Project/README.md

-# SYSC3303-Project
-Final project for SYSC 3303 course.

-Built a TFTP Client/Server in Java, along with an Error Simulator that would modify packets in transmission to cause different TFTP errors.
+# SYSC3303 : Real-Time Concurrent Systems

+Final Project

+This is a multi-threaded TFTP Client/Server application built using Java that can send files over the internet by transforming them into UDP packets and sending them using datagram sockets.
+After each packet is received, an an acknowledge package is sent.
+Error codes are also included inside of packets if there are any errors.
+An error simulator is also included so that packet can be modified to test for different TFTP errors.

+This project uses the following programming and networking concepts such as: synchronization of java threads, multi-threading, client-server architecture, concurrency, UDP packets, sockets, and TFTP message error/op codes .